Higher Education Emergency Relief Fund for Student Telehealth

 TimelyMD COVID-19 Webinar

 In this webinar hosted by former Duke University VP of Student Affairs Larry Moneta, you’ll learn how higher education campuses can face the challenge of COVID-19.
-In addition to a list of considerations and recommendations for your school, you’ll also receive details on an immediate solution from TimelyMD to help your students get the support they need.
+In addition to a list of considerations and recommendations for your school, you’ll learn about how TimelyMD can provide your students the support they need.

 Complete the form to gain access.
 A link to the webinar will be emailed to your inbox.